abinit/abipy_book/abipy_book/ddb.md

 \end{equation}

-where $\omega^{\Gamma}_m$ are the phonon frequencies at the center of the BZ and $S_{m,\alpha\beta}$ is the so-called mode-oscillator strengh tensor that depends on the phonon displacement and the Born effective charges.
+where $\omega^{\Gamma}_m$ are the phonon frequencies at the center of the BZ and $S_{m,\alpha\beta}$ is the so-called mode-oscillator strength tensor that depends on the phonon displacement and the Born effective charges.

 To compute the dielectric tensor using the data stored in the DDB file, use: